Welcome to our gallery featuring the incredible Millennium Park condominium designed by Mitchell Channon Design.

 Curved and swirling elements are common place, adding an organic touch to smooth clean lines in the rest of the home.

-Texture is also an important part of this design, seen in the luxurious sofa of the living room, the silken wallpaper of the master bedroom, and elsewhere in smaller accent pieces.
+Texture is also an important part of this design, seen in the luxurious sofa of the living room, the silken wallpaper of the primary bedroom, and elsewhere in smaller accent pieces.

 Color, light, space, and texture come together to create an impressive feat of design that is as comfortable as it is luxurious.